threefoldtech/info_grid/src/documentation/farmers/3node_building/4_wipe_all_disks.md

 ## 1. Create a Linux Bootstrap Image

 Download the Ubuntu 20.04 ISO file [here](https://releases.ubuntu.com/20.04/) and burn the ISO image on a USB key.
 Make sure you have enough space on your USB key.
-You can also use other Linux Distro such as [GRML](https://grml.org/download/), if you want a ligther ISO image.
+You can also use other Linux Distro such as [GRML](https://grml.org/download/), if you want a lighter ISO image.

 The process here is the same as in section [Burning the Bootstrap Image](./2_bootstrap_image.md#burn-the-zero-os-bootstrap-image), but with the Linux ISO instead of the Zero-OS ISO.
 [BalenaEtcher](https://www.balena.io/etcher/) is recommended as it formats your USB in the process, and it is available for MAC, Windows and Linux.